Wondering what to pack for our Oaxaca tour? Going on your own holiday adventure to explore Oaxaca solo?

 The weather in Oaxaca

-Oaxaca has a mild, temperate and pretty stable weather year round with temperatures that fluctuate little month by month, warm days and cool nights, comfortable humidity year round and low rain that makes ocasional appearance in the summer months from May to September.
+Oaxaca weather is mild, temperate, and pretty stable all year round, with temperatures that fluctuate little month by month.
+There are warm days and cool nights, comfortable humidity year round, and low rain that makes ocasional appearance in the summer months from May to September.

 This makes it a very pleasant and easy to pack for destination where you can bring your summer clothes for the day exploration yet always have a jacket handy for the cooler evenings.